Jul 24 2024 17:15

 “I’m busy this week.
 I’ll be there the next,” he replies.

-Chris mentioned they take a Brazilian jujitsu class together every Thursday.
-Chris introduced me, they chatted for a bit, and into the courthouse we went.
+Chris tells me they take a Brazilia n jujitsu class together every Thursday.
+Chris introduces me, they chat for a bit, and into the courthouse we go.

-Chris needed to file a motion to continue for one of his clients (not the one whose hearing was canceled that morning, incidentally).
+Chris needs to file a motion to continue for one of his clients (not the one who’s hearing was canceled that morning, incidentally).
 A motion to continue is a formal request to postpone a legal proceeding, often used when a client has a scheduling conflict or a witness is unavailable on the scheduled date.
-We walked to the clerk’s desk, and Chris began to fill out a form for the motion.
+We walk to the clerk’s desk, and Chris begins to fill out a form for the motion.
 He doesn’t get far before the clerk waves his hand at Chris, as if to say not necessary.
-He asked Chris what it is he needs, Chris tells him, and the clerk immediately sent us upstairs to discuss the motion with an Assistant District Attorney.
+He asks Chris what it is he needs, Chris tells him, and the clerk immediately sends us upstairs to discuss the motion with an Assistant District Attorney.